SAQ guide

 SAQ D: the catch-all

-329 controls.
+Roughly 251 requirements under PCI DSS v4.0.1.
 The default for any merchant who stores card data, processes payments through their own server-side code, or fits no other SAQ.
 Annual cost: $5,000 to $20,000+.
 Many SAQ D merchants could move to SAQ A or SAQ A-EP through tokenization or a hosted payment page.

-When to skip the SAQ entirely: if you are heading toward Level 1 or your acquirer is asking for evidence beyond an SAQ, a QSA-led ROC may be a more efficient route than a 329-question self-attestation.
+When to skip the SAQ entirely: if you are heading toward Level 1 or your acquirer is asking for evidence beyond an SAQ, a QSA-led ROC may be a more efficient route than a 250-plus-requirement self-attestation.

 SAQ A-EP: the e-commerce grey area